One of our students was having trouble installing Joomla using cPanel, so we created this tutorial for them.

 - Visit the domain of the website.
 If you upload the files to a subfolder, add the subfolder name to the end of the domain.

-- You'll see the Joomla installation script open.
+- You'll see the Joomla installation screen open.

-- Fill in the fields, then click Next.
+- Fill in the required fields, then click the blue "Next" button.

 - Fill in the database user and user password that you created in step 1 of this tutorial.

 - Fill in the database name as well.

 - For both of the above, be sure to copy the full name (including the account prefix - i.e. the part before the underscore).

 - The rest of the fields can be left at their defaults.
 If a connection can't be made, ask your web host if any of these should be changed.
 In most cases, the default will work well though.